 The status of a person meeting the work requirement changes to not meeting the work requirement in the month in which the nonexempt person becomes non-compliant and is considered a countable unmet month.

-The SNAP Work Requirement applies to nonexempt customers whose place of residence is in Cook County or DuPage County, regardless of where their case is serviced.
+The SNAP Work Requirement applies to nonexempt customers whose place of residence is in a nonexempt county regardless of where their case is serviced.